bp2008/GeolocationWebService/README.md

 **Note about zoom**: The mapping function is not very efficient, loading an image of the entire earth and cropping it.
 To help avoid excessive resource consumption, only one request at a time will be fulfilled for maps at zoom levels 3-5.

+## Building From Source

+To build from source, clone the repository and also my [BPUtil repository](https://github.com/bp2008/BPUtil).
+Open in Visual Studio 2019 community edition.
+You may need to remove and re-add the `BPUtil` project to the solution, and add `BPUtil` as a reference in the `GeolocationWebService` project.